jestjs/jest/CONTRIBUTING.md

     yarn build
     ```

 1. If you've added code that should be tested, add tests.
-You can use a watch mode that continuously transforms changed files to make your life easier.
+You can use watch mode that continuously transforms changed files to make your life easier.

     ```sh
     # in the background